tomstorms/projects-trading/README.md

 This project demonstrates the following:

 - A React frontend
-- React Hooks and Context APIs
+- Use of React Hooks and Context APIs
+- Using the Ant Design framework
 - The use of Typescript and interfaces
 - Uses express as the backend
 - Integrates with Passport.js for authentication